souzavz460-cmyk/sszz/README.md

     local char = player.Character
     if not char then return nil end

-    -- 1. Pastas no personagem
-    if char:FindFirstChild("Murderer") or char:FindFirstChild("murderer") then
+    if char:FindFirstChild("Murderer") or char:FindFirstChild("murderer") then return "Murderer" end if char:FindFirstChild("Sheriff") or char:FindFirstChild("sheriff") then return "Sheriff" end if char:FindFirstChild("Hero") or char:FindFirstChild("hero") then return "Hero" end
-        return "Murderer"
-    elseif char:FindFirstChild("Sheriff") or char:FindFirstChild("sheriff") then
-        return "Sheriff"
-    elseif char:FindFirstChild("Hero") or char:FindFirstChild("hero") then
-        return "Hero"
-    end

-    -- 2. Pastas no Player
-    if player:FindFirstChild("Murderer") or player:FindFirstChild("murderer") then
+    if player:FindFirstChild("Murderer") or player:FindFirstChild("murderer") then return "Murderer" end if player:FindFirstChild("Sheriff") or player:FindFirstChild("sheriff") then return "Sheriff" end if player:FindFirstChild("Hero") or player:FindFirstChild("hero") then return "Hero" end
-        return "Murderer"
-    elseif player:FindFirstChild("Sheriff") or player:FindFirstChild("sheriff") then
-        return "Sheriff"
-    elseif player:FindFirstChild("Hero") or player:FindFirstChild("hero") then
-        return "Hero"
-    end

-    -- 3. Ferramentas (faca = murderer, arma = sheriff/hero)
     local tool = char:FindFirstChildOfClass("Tool")
     if tool then
         local name = tool.Name:lower()
-        if name:find("knife") or name:find("faca") then
-            return "Murderer"
-        elseif name:find("gun") or name:find("pistol") or name:find("revolver") then
+        if name:find("knife") or name:find("faca") then return "Murderer" end if name:find("gun") or name:find("pistol") or name:find("revolver") then
-            -- Pode ser sheriff ou hero; tentar distinguir if char:FindFirstChild("Hero") or player:FindFirstChild("Hero") then
+            if char:FindFirstChild("Hero") or player:FindFirstChild("Hero") then return "Hero" else return "Sheriff" end end
-                return "Hero"
-            else
-                return "Sheriff"
     end
-        end
-    end

-    -- 4. Valores no Player
     local roleVal = player:FindFirstChild("Role") or player:FindFirstChild("role")
     if roleVal and roleVal:IsA("StringValue") then
         local val = roleVal.Value:lower()
-        if val:find("murderer") then return "Murderer"
+        if val:find("murderer") then return "Murderer" end
-        elseif val:find("sheriff") then return "Sheriff"
+        if val:find("sheriff") then return "Sheriff" end
-        elseif val:find("hero") then return "Hero"
+        if val:find("hero") then return "Hero" end
     end

+    return "Innocent"
 end

-    -- 5. Se nada detectado, é Inocente return "Innocent" end

 local function getMurderer()
     for _, p in ipairs(Players:GetPlayers()) do
-        if p ~= LocalPlayer and getRole(p) == "Murderer" then
+        if p ~= LocalPlayer and getRole(p) == "Murderer" then return p end end
-            return p
-        end
-    end
     return nil
 end

 local function getSheriff()
     for _, p in ipairs(Players:GetPlayers()) do
-        if p ~= LocalPlayer and getRole(p) == "Sheriff" then
+        if p ~= LocalPlayer and getRole(p) == "Sheriff" then return p end end
-            return p
-        end
-    end
     return nil
 end

 local function getHero()
     for _, p in ipairs(Players:GetPlayers()) do
-        if p ~= LocalPlayer and getRole(p) == "Hero" then
+        if p ~= LocalPlayer and getRole(p) == "Hero" then return p end end
-            return p
-        end
-    end
     return nil
 end